Questions about our program or the application process? Review the information on this page. You can also join us for an upcoming admissions event.

 First, determine which program is right for you - review our programs, attend an event, or speak with a staff member.
 Applicants can apply through our online application portal (see #12 below), or through LSAC.

 To apply for the dual degree in International Trade & Investment Law with Lyon Catholic University (UCLy), see their website.

 2) Am I eligible for your programs?
 How do I know which program is right for me?

 Generally, applicants should have already earned, or be in the process of earning, a first degree in law.
 Professional experience is beneficial, but not required.
 Review the program pages and see the "Our Programs" section below.
 Applicants who are in their final year or semester of studies can apply with an unofficial transcript; if admitted, they must provide an official transcript once it becomes available.

 We accept applications on a rolling basis until each class is full.
 We offer semesters starting in August (Fall semester) and January (Spring semester).
 Applications received earlier in the cycle receive priority consideration for admission and scholarships.
 Applications received after the priority deadlines (May 31 for Fall start and September 30 for Spring start) will be considered if space is available in the program.

 4) What documents do I need for the application process?

-Below are the documents candidates need to submit to be considered for admission.
-If a candidate applies through our online application portal, the candidate will upload documents themselves (PDFs preferred).
-If a candidate applies via LSAC, they need to comply with LSAC requirements regarding documentation.
-If you have further question about these documents, please contact our office.
+If a candidate applies through our online application portal, the candidate will upload most documents themselves (PDFs preferred).
+If a candidate applies via LSAC (school code 2799 LB), they need to comply with LSAC requirements regarding documentation.

 Current students of partner schools should consult with their faculty of law administrators and international affairs officers as they decide to apply and prepare their materials; once a student is prepared to apply, they should use St. John’s online portal to apply directly, as described above.
 Graduates can apply directly to St. John’s.